inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 ## Peer to Peer / sflow Changes

-The previous version of IXP Manager used a script called `sflow-grapoh.php` which was installed on the sflow server to create graphs on demand.
+The previous version of IXP Manager used a script called `sflow-graph.php` which was installed on the sflow server to create graphs on demand.
 IXP Manager v4 does not use this but pulls the required RRD files directly.

 If you have this on the same server or can expose it using NFS for example, then set the path accordingly in `.env`: